 Hybrid business Model

-this model the company not only invests in its own products but also invest in building the connections.
-For instance, Apple has opened up and extended its ecosystem to other players through App store and hosted a number of other company apps developed using
+models.
+In this model the company not only invests in its own products but also invest in building the connections.
+For instance, Apple has opened up and extended its ecosystem to other players through App store and hosted a number of other company

 Drawing a parallel to banking, Banks can make the best of both the worlds by joining hands with other ecosystem players like Fintechs and other banks.
 The hybrid model, where banks not only provide their own products but should also be able to service their